-About 20% of people who take antibiotics develop diarrhea.
+About 1 in 5 people who take antibiotics develops diarrhea.
 Diarrhea

 may develop while taking the antibiotic or shortly after finishing the